 Tigra & Dazzler, Hit-Monkey, M.O.D.O.K., and Howard the Duck series were to introduce five new characters from Marvel comics that would eventually come together in a team-up limited series akin to The Defenders, except this one’s called The Offenders.

 When these series were announced by Head of Marvel Television Jeph Loeb during a Television Critics Association press tour in February, he specifically used the term “adult animation,” bringing to mind mature animated series like Rick and Morty, Family Guy, or Bojack Horseman.
-If these were more family friendly shows, they might wind up on Disney’s upcoming streaming service Disney+, but the House of Mouse has previously confirmed that all of its more mature movies and TV shows would go to Hulu instead.
+If these were more family-friendly shows, they might wind up on Disney’s upcoming streaming service Disney+, but the House of Mouse has previously confirmed that all of its more mature movies and TV shows would go to Hulu instead.

-What Is The Offenders About?
+What was The Offenders about?

 “A giant head.
 A monkey.
 A tiger lady and a disco queen.
 And the duck.
 Brought together because no one else could but Marvel Television on Hulu,” Jeph Loeb said during a Television Critics Association press tour in February.
 “M.O.D.O.K., Hit-Monkey, Tigra, Dazzler, and Howard the Duck will form a team no one asked for: the Offenders.
 (And wait until you see who the team leader is!)”

 This is very different from the Offenders in Marvel Comics, a legitimately potent group of supervillains assembled by the Collector and led by Red Hulk that included Baron Mordo, Terrax, and Tiger Shark (not to be confused with Tigra).
 They came into direct confrontation with a group assembled by the Grandmaster called the “Defenders” that included Hulk, Silver Surfer, Namor, and Doctor Strange, all because the two Elders of the Universe wanted to play a high-stakes game.